brettz9/asyouwish/README.md

 module for shared APIs could be used along with privileged DOM access using [proxies](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/modules/sdk/content/content-proxy.html)? to listen for events within iframes to be able to track frame history (for the sake of backward/forward buttons).
+These browsers might even be able to support their own "addons".

 3. Ability to distribute web utility apps which read or write to files, so web apps which, for example, build configuration files, do not need to